 research has shown predict good outcomes in old age include more years of education, healthy weight, good physical health at age 50,

-and the absence of alcohol abuse or a depressive disorder
+and the absence of alcohol abuse or a depressive disorder Suicide

 Suicide is a complex problem.
 Many factors can increase suicide risk, while other factors can help eprotect people from suicide.
 These